Jean-Marc Ligny

 Jean-Marc Ligny (born 13 May 1956) is a French science fiction writer.
-He began in 1978 and went on to win both the Prix Rosny-Aîné and the Prix Tour Eiffel de Science-Fiction.
+He began in 1978 and went on to win both the Prix Rosny-Aîné (in 2008, for his novel Aqua TM) and the Prix Tour Eiffel de Science-Fiction.
 He has done notable works of cyberpunk and space opera.
 He is also known for the Les voleurs de rêves series and the award-winning Jihad.
 In addition to that he wrote an homage to the group Dead Can Dance.